PelmeenidHapukoorega/Solutions-Architect/README.md

 For me?

-I knew i was just starting, and i keep proving myself right.
+I knew i was just starting, and i keep proving myself right even now.
 You see my goal is still becoming architect at the end of the day, so for me it was the main starting step to the world where i have yet to discover so so much.

 In short, AZ-104 wasnt the goal, it was a stepping stone for myself and get credibility in the world of Cloud.

 The real work began on the 17th.

 When i was studying for the exam, i thought that maybe i should document the labs i deployed to then simultaneously document as portfolio projects.
 That didnt work for me, i couldnt focus on both the exam and portfolio building.

 I figured if i was focusing on both at the same time, it would split my focus between the 2 and neither of the 2 goals would get my full devoted attention.
 So i decided to postpone portfolio building until i passed AZ-104 exam.

 I also did a small course for SC-200 which was 3 days at the start of June to get a better understanding about MS Sentinel for security reasons because i remembered from one of Savills videos where he said that "Good infrastructure starts with good security" and that really did stuck with me, so everytime ive done labs/projects since ive focused on security at the start.
 Mostly the course was about creating DCE endpoints and enabling log collection which i had already done to an extent, but it was nice to get some repetition in, what interested me more was KQL query and how to use it.
 3 days may not seem much, but to me it was valuable still.

 So whats next for me?

 Well now that i have some credibility in the cloud world my current focus has been on portfolio building and landing my first cloud job.
 Might take a while considering the job market but my approach is to make myself visible which ive done, apply where i can and not stress about the "No" answers since i have no real experience.
 So basically > make projects > get more experience > apply.
-Ill keep doing this cycle until its enough.
+Ill keep doing this cycle until it eventually lands i.e CONSISTENCY.

-But i dont want to stop there, recently ive dived into more CI/CD pipelines and using that to deploy IaC, make decisions, test things aout that im curious about all while trying to think in scenarios, architecture decisions so that i can slowly but surely start thinking like an architect.
+But i dont want to stop there, recently ive dived into more CI/CD pipelines and using that to deploy IaC, make decisions, test things that im curious about all while trying to think in scenarios, architecture decisions so that i can slowly but surely start thinking more like an architect.
 Once i feel more comfortable explaining, deploing, creating, managing and what have you, ill use the same study method for AZ-305 as well as AZ-400.

 You may wonder isnt that a bit too much since certs are renewed each year?
 Also why would i want both 305 and 400 when one is focused on architecture and the other is DevOps?
-Well i want understand DevOps in order to be better at infrastructure, thats my general idea.
+Well i want to understand DevOps in order to be better at infrastructure, thats my general idea.

 Overall, honestly looking back in hindsight none of this that has transpired over the last months has been really easy or guaranteed.
 It was my determination that "jep, im gonna do this, dont know how or when that happens but it will" and well?
 Here i am.